jeffpar/pcjs/tools/pc/README.md

 I later added support for 20Mb drives (with 615 cylinders instead of 306), even though only the PC AT (and Compaq DeskPro 386) natively supported such a drive.
 To test 20mb support, I tried two scenarios:

- 1. Running FDISK on a PC AT running PC DOS 3.00
+ 1. Running FDISK on a PC AT with PC DOS 3.00
- 2. Running FDISK on a PC AT running PC DOS 2.00
+ 2. Running FDISK on a PC AT with PC DOS 2.00

 Here's scenario #1, using the new hard drive `--capacity` option: